 As in 2004, "college and university policies that were developed for print and telephonic communications"-and policies developed for earlier modes of electronic communications-"may simply not fit (or may fit imperfectly) the new environment."
-Faculty need to understand more completely the implications for academic freedom of the expanded use and variety of electronic communications technologies, and they should be directly involved in the formulation and implementation of policies governing such technology usage.
+Faculty members need to understand more completely the implications for academic freedom of electronic-communications technologies, and they should be directly involved in the formulation and implementation of policies governing such technology usage.